avinmaster/house-search-backend/README.md

 And create a new .env file (use .env.example for that) and fill up it (you know what to do).

 Database i've used: **MySQL**

+### About functionality
+- Searching by name (not only whole word)
+- Other filters
+- Pagination
+- Sorting